rayray-06/sd2-a1-sprint-2-ref-def/README.md

 ### 12.3 Sprint 2 Progression & Visual Evidence

 #### Phase 1: Sprite Scaling & Collision Adjustment
 * **The Problem:** The imported player character sprite was massive—over 3x the size of the environment platforms—making the game unplayable as a platformer.
+The reason its like that was because the player size was set to one and as shown inpervious screensjhots it was too big. now i scaled it to 0.5 too see how it looks